hey-chan/Rails_API/README.md

 # PARKS_API

 ## built for the Picnic Victoria App

-This README would normally document whatever steps are necessary to get the application up and running.
+Just checking and testing that we are on the Dev Branch This README would normally document whatever steps are necessary to get the application up and running.